ezehlivinus/cafeteria/README.md

 # Cafeteria

 ## Description
 This is a demo application for a cafeteria.
 It is a simple application that allows users to order food and drinks from a cafeteria.
 The application is built with NestJS and uses a MongoDb database.
-The application is dockerized and can be run with docker-compose.
+The application is dockerized and can be run with docker-compose or without docker, details are below.

 ## Toolings
 - <a href="https://docs.docker.com/compose/" target="_blank">Docker</a> version 20.10.17, build 100c701